amikeal/hipchat_export/README.md

 1. I have only tested this on OSX (El Capitan) using the built-in python 2.7.
 I can't think of any reason why it wouldn't run elsewhere, but I don't know, as _I haven't tested it_.
 2. Currently, the list of users that the script cycles through looking for 1-to-1 messages to export is hard-coded into a dictionary in the `main()` function.
 This really should be changed.
 3. If the script halts for any reason, there is no mechanism to resume where it left off.
 You will need to start over again.
-4. The only logging is to `stdout` -- if you want to save the activity for you records, I suggest you capture your screen (`tee` is useful if your on bash).
+4. The only logging is to `stdout` -- if you want to save the activity for you records, I suggest you capture your screen (`tee` is useful if you are on bash).